 We believe that effective community building initiatives arise out of the community itself, when community members initiate, support, organize and plan together, and where inclusion and equity are important values.

 We also believe that, as experienced facilitators, grant writers and project managers, we can provide invaluable support and help to increase the likelihood of an initiative’s success.
-We can support you in a carrying out a specific task that needs particular expertise, or in facilitating an important meeting, holding space for curiosity and dialogue in the face of complex issues, or we can offer a range of services at key points throughout your project.
-Where the problems you need to address are large and complex, we can bring our experience with resilience thinking and Collective Impact methods and approaches forward to assist you.
+We can support you in articulating your theory of change, addressing a specific task that needs particular expertise, or in facilitating an important meeting, holding space for curiosity and dialogue in the face of complex issues.
+Where the problems you need to address are large and complex, we can bring our experience with resilience thinking, systems theory, and Collective Impact methods and approaches forward to assist you.

 We support community development initiatives by:

 • Making sure your initiative is well-planned and integrated into the bigger picture, while also flexible and able to deal with change;

 • Facilitating visioning and planning sessions with collaborators and stakeholders;

 • Offering tools and processes for creative engagement;

 • Helping keep the initiative moving forward to meet its short and long-term goals and objectives, addressing issues as they arise, especially when external funding deadlines are involved;

 • Keeping the initiative grounded in best practices; and

 • Supporting community leaders and members to engage, dialogue and empower themselves.